pjr0009/data-engineering/README.markdown

 The project uses Devise for authentication, so you will need to sign up using some email+pw combination in order to upload reports for processing.
 Once you register, you may upload any valid tab-seperated file for processing.
 After it is processed you may view uploaded reports, their total values, and also a detailed table of entries for each report.

 #Performance
 Due to queueing with redis and delayed job, the immediate total is available quickly.
 However, the detailed view may take up to 30 seconds to process entirely.
-I've currently benchmarked the app up 50,000 rows.
-It could easily exceed that, but I would have to upgrade my postgres and redis instances past the free tier on heroku.
+I've currently benchmarked the app up to ~ 50,000 rows.
+Though it could probably easily exceed that in a production environment.

 #How processing is done
 - file is uploaded